Parents have the skills and incentives for employment and the resources they need to balance working and parenting.

 Irregular and unpredictable work schedules, lack of affordable child care, and limited access to paid time off can compromise a parent’s ability to maintain stable employment and earn enough income to adequately provide for a family.
 According to data from the National Survey of Children’s Heath, nearly 1 in 10 parents of young children report having to quit, decline, or substantially change a job due to problems with child care.1 For young children in families for whom job instability creates financial hardship, the associated stress on parents can compromise children’s physical and mental health, cognitive development, educational achievement, emotional wellbeing, and social adjustment later in life.2,3,4

 Black and Hispanic children are more likely than their peers to experience early challenges associated with job instability.
-Prior to the collapse of the economy and child care market brought on by the COVID-19 pandemic, unemployment was higher among Black (7.9%) and Hispanic (5.4%) families than among White (4.5%) and Asian (4.1%) families.5 The pandemic and economic downturn perpetuated these disparities; in June 2020, unemployment rates among Black (15.4%) and Hispanic or Latino (14.5%) adults remain higher than those among White (10.1%) adults.6 Although unemployment has fallen closer to its pre-pandemic rate, the same gaps remain.7
+Prior to the collapse of the child care market brought on by the COVID-19 pandemic, unemployment was higher among Black (7.9%) and Hispanic (5.4%) families than among White (4.5%) and Asian (4.1%) families.5 The pandemic and economic downturn perpetuated these disparities; in June 2020, unemployment rates among Black (15.4%) and Hispanic or Latino (14.5%) adults remain higher than those among White (10.1%) adults.6 Although unemployment has fallen to its pre-pandemic rate, the same gaps remain.7

 For families with young children, our comprehensive reviews of rigorous research show that states have considerable leverage— through paid sick leave policies, earned income tax credits, and child care subsidies—to remove obstacles to employment and help alleviate the tensions parents experience between working and caregiving.
 Next is a closer look at these and other solutions states can employ in pursuit of this goal.
 We also provide information on the percentage of infants and toddlers whose parents have not worked full time within the prior year and how this percentage varies across states.
 States can use this outcome to measure their progress toward supporting parents’ ability to work.